Kokhav HaTzafon

 Kokhav HaTzafon (שכונת כוכב הצפון, lit.
 Northern Star) is a residential neighborhood in northwestern Tel Aviv, Israel.

 History

 Kokhav HaTzafon is a New North neighborhood that is the closest to the Old North area, Tel Aviv Port and adjacent to the Yarkon Park (100 meters).
-The neighborhood boundaries are Ibn Gabirol Street (West), Shay Agnon and Sde Dov Airport (North), Namir (East) and the Yarkon Park (South).
+The neighborhood boundaries are Ibn Gabirol Street (West), Shay Agnon and Sde Dov Airport (North), Namir (East) and Yarkon Park (South).

 The neighborhood extends over approximately 42.1 hectares, and its built-up area is approximately 24.4 hectares, with over 1,700 apartments.
-There are about 4,160 residents that lives in the neighborhood (as of 2012).
+There are about 4,160 residents that live in the neighborhood (as of 2012).
 Northern Star was built during the 90s and has very few land reserves.
 The outer part of the neighborhood is characterized by high-rise construction in shared houses.
-Inside the neighborhood a few cottage houses.
+Inside the neighborhood are a few cottage houses.